-Portable appliances within ground floor ancillary accommodation are subject to PAT which is carried out by Latis & Stuart.
+Portable appliances within ground floor ancillary accommodation were not displaying PAT labels.

 Whilst portable appliance testing (PAT) is not a legislative requirement, it is a requirement of Health and Safety at Work legislation under the Electrical at Works Regulations 1989, to periodically check electrical equipment for safe use.
 Any item which is connected to the main supply falls under Regulation 3 & 5 which places a legal responsibility on the owner, as the duty holder, to ensure that all supplied electrical equipment used within the property is safe and not in a position where they may cause danger to staff or residents.